Pennsylvania mom charged after overdosing on heroin while pregnant

 Dischman, who is 30 and lives in Butler, overdosed about a week after she was released from the Butler County Prison, where she had been serving a six month sentence for shoplifting, a prison official said.

-“She has been jailed her ten times since 2006,” the official said.
+“She has been jailed here ten times since 2006,” the official said.
 “Most of it is retail thefts stemming from drug use, a couple of burglaries (also from drug use) and possession charges.”

 Dischman was found passed out in the bathroom of her apartment around 3 a.m. on June 23 by her 36-year-old live-in boyfriend Andrew Lucas, police said.